manuprasad123/Pulse-Shaping-and-Matched-Filtering/README.md

 Simulate transmission of baseband signal via an AWGN channel

-Eye diagram simulation also included
+Eye diagram simulation also included (change the roll off facctor and run the program